ericgong2005/CS2620_Replication/Documentation/Documentation.md

 ## Usage
 To start a client, run python GRPCClient.py (Leader Address), followed optionally by a number *n*, and *n* addresses indicating follower processes.
 (This second portion is optional, the leader will communicate followers with the client naturally)

-To start a server leader, run python GRPCServer.py (Leader Address), followed optionally by a number *n*, and *n* addresses indicating follower processes.
-Follower processes MUST have a lexicographically higher address, otherwise, the proccess will assume it is a follower and attempt to connect to the address that is lower (which it believes to be the leader)
+To start a server leader, run python GRPCServer.py (Leader Address), followed by the number 0.

 To start a server follower, run python GRPCServer.py (Follower Address), followed by a number *n*, and *n* addresses indicating the leader process and follower processes.
 The leader address must be specified, and followers can be specified optionally.